hotosm/tasking-manager/docs/developers/development-setup.md

 ### Architecture

-The Tasking Manager is composed of two parts:
+The Tasking Manager is composed of following services:

-* **Frontend**: A user interface built using React.
+* **Frontend**: A user interface built using [react](https://react.dev/).
-* **Backend**: A database and API built using Python.
+* **API Server**: API built using Python [flask](https://flask.palletsprojects.com/en/3.0.x/).

-The two parts can be developed independently of each other.
+* **Database**: [postgis](https://postgis.net/) used a Database
+* **Reverse Proxy**: [traefik](https://github.com/traefik/traefik) is used as a reverse proxy.

+These services can be setup seperately or you can use existing [docker-compose.yml](../../docker-compose.yml) to spin all these resources.

+As a developer you can setup backend & frontend code independently and work on it's development.

 ### Frontend

 The client is the front-end user interface of the Tasking Manager.
-It is based on the React framework and you can find all files in the `frontend` directory.
+It is based on the React framework and you can find all files in the [frontend](../../frontend/) directory.

 If you don't want to setup a backend server, you can work on frontend development using our staging server API.
-Execute `export TM_APP_API_URL='https://tasking-manager-staging-api.hotosm.org'` before running the `yarn start` command.
+Execute `export TM_APP_API_URL='https://tasking-manager-staging-api.hotosm.org'`
+Before running the `yarn start` command.
 Be aware that the staging API can be offline while we are deploying newer versions to the staging server and that you'll not have access to some management views due to permissions.
 Check the [configuration](#configuration) section to learn more about how to configure Tasking Manager.

-**Dependencies**
+> **_NOTE:_**  If you have issues with login with Openstreet Account on your local setup, make sure `TM_REDIRECT_URI` is configured properly and it matches OAuth2 application's redirect url's that you created [here](https://www.openstreetmap.org/oauth2/applications).

 The following dependencies must be available _globally_ on your system:
 * Download and install [NodeJS LTS v12+](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/en/docs/install)